 The University of Michigan’s Ross School of Business is a top-ranked MBA program that provides real-world opportunities for students.
 Ross is about learning both inside and outside the classroom.
 The Ross MBA program is a close-knit community, and your application should demonstrate you fit in.
 Review our Ross MBA essay tips and show the admissions committee you are intellectually curious and able to accomplish your goals.

 Visiting Ross or learning about the program through current students, alumni or faculty would be helpful before starting this set of essays.
-Because of challenges due to COVID-19, online research may be best for now.
+However, because of challenges due to COVID-19, online research may have to do for now.

-For example, Admissions Director Soojin Kwon has provided her tips in a recent blog post on the Michigan admissions website.
-Also, note that Ross is taking the MCAT and LSAT along with the GRE and GMAT to make testing easier at this time.
+With that in mind, check out Admissions Director Soojin Kwon’s excellent tips from a previous blog post on the Michigan admissions website.
+Once again, Ross will accept the MCAT and LSAT, along with the GRE and GMAT, to make testing easier for COVID-impacted applicants.

 PART 1: SHORT ANSWER QUESTIONS

 Select one prompt from each group.
 Respond to your selected prompts using 100 words or fewer (<100 words each; 200 words total).

 • I want people to know that I:

 • I was aware that I was different when:

 • I am out of my comfort zone when:

 Take note that these short answers are about getting to know you personally, not your collection of accomplishments.
 Ross values community engagement, interpersonal communication, and teamwork skills.
 The admissions committee says clearly: “The most interesting and insightful responses to these prompts remain when applicants share personal examples.”